telerik/ajax-docs/controls/editor/functionality/toolbars/using-ribbonbar.md

 ## Enabling RibbonBar Modes

-In order to enable the RibbonBar toolbar, you need to set the `ToolbarMode` property to the `RibbonBar`, `RibbonBarFloating`, `RibbonBarPageTop` or `RibbonBarShowOnFocus` mode.
+In order to enable the RibbonBar toolbar, you need to set the `ToolbarMode` property to one of the following values: `RibbonBar`, `RibbonBarFloating`, `RibbonBarPageTop` or `RibbonBarShowOnFocus`.

 >caption Example 1: Enabling RibbonBar toolbar